Robust Phase Retrieval with Green Noise Binary Masks: Conclusion

 \section{Conclusion}

-This paper proposes a green noise binary masking scheme for the DMD-based coded diffraction pattern (CDP) phase retrieval systems.
-We have explained why the high frequency data in the Fourier intensity measurements will be ignored by the CDP phase retrieval process if they are beyond the 0th diffraction order.
-To reduce the information loss, we suggested to use the green noise masks which has very low high frequency concentration.
+This paper proposes a green noise binary masking scheme for the coded diffraction pattern (CDP) phase retrieval systems.
+We have explained why the high-frequency data in the Fourier intensity measurements will be ignored in the CDP phase retrieval process.
+To reduce the information loss, we suggested using green noise masks that have very low high-frequency concentrations.
 The green noise masks are designed using a digital halftoning method we developed earlier.
-It has the advantage that the principal frequency and the on-off ratio of the noise mask can be controlled independently.
-Also, we have demonstrated how the high frequency data in the Fourier intensity measurements can affect the quality of the reconstruction images.
-It is verified by the experimental results, which show that the quality of the amplitude and phase images retrieved using the proposed green noise masking scheme outperforms the blue and commonly used white noise binary masks when applying to two CDP phase retrieval systems.
+It has the advantage that the principal frequency and the density of the noise mask can be controlled independently.
+Also, we have demonstrated how the high-frequency data in the Fourier intensity measurements can affect the quality of the reconstruction images.
+It is verified by the experimental results, which show that the quality of the amplitude and phase images retrieved using the proposed green noise binary masking scheme outperforms the commonly used white noise binary masks when applying to two CDP phase retrieval systems.